Effective: January 1, 2020.

-2. Personally Identifiable Information provided directly by you or via third parties.
-We collect Personally Identifiable Information that you provide to us when you register for an account, update or change information for your account, purchase products or services, complete a survey, sign-up for email updates or Online Courses, participate in our public forums, send us email messages, and/or participate in Online Courses or other services on our Site.
-We may use the Personally Identifiable Information that you provide to respond to your questions, provide you the specific course and/or services you select, send you updates about Online Courses offered by Coursera or other Coursera events, and send you email messages about Site maintenance or updates.
+- Personally Identifiable Information provided directly by you or via third parties.
+We collect Personally Identifiable Information that you provide to us when you register for an account, update or change information for your account, purchase products or Services, complete a survey, sign-up for email updates, participate in our public forums, send us email messages, and/or participate in Content Offerings or other Services on our Site.
+We may use the Personally Identifiable Information that you provide to respond to your questions, provide you the specific Content Offering and/or Services you select, send you updates about Content Offerings or other Coursera events, and send you email messages about Site maintenance or updates.

 Account Registration.
 If you register for an account on our Site, you may be required to provide us with Personally Identifiable Information such as your name and email address.

-Participation in Online Courses.
-Coursera offers users the opportunity to participate in an Online Course on or through the Site.
-If you desire to participate in a course, you will be asked to provide us with certain information necessary to conduct such a course.
+- Participation in Content Offerings.
+Coursera offers users the opportunity to participate in an Content Offerings on or through the Site.
+If you desire to participate in a Content Offering, you will be asked to provide us with certain information necessary to conduct such a Content Offering.
 This information may include, among other things, your name and email address.

-If you participate in an online course, we may collect from you certain student-generated content, such as assignments you submit to instructors, peer-graded assignments, and peer grading student feedback.
+If you participate in a Content Offering, we may collect from you certain student-generated content, such as assignments you submit to instructors, peer-graded assignments, and peer grading student feedback.
 We also collect course data, such as student responses to in-video quizzes, standalone quizzes, exams, and surveys.
 You should not include any Personally Identifiable Information or other information of a personal or sensitive nature, whether relating to you or another person, on assignments, exams, or surveys, except for information required to participate or submit such assignments, exams, or surveys.

 Identity Verification.
-Coursera may offer you the ability to verify your identity for selected classes.
-In order to enroll for these services, you may be required to provide us or our third-party identity verification vendor with Personally Identifiable Information such as your name, address, date of birth, a headshot taken using a webcam, and a photo identification document.
-Additionally, if you apply for financial aid in connection with these services, you may be required to provide information regarding your income.
+Coursera may offer you the ability to verify your identity for select Services.
+In order to enroll for these Services, you may be required to provide us or our third-party identity verification vendor with Personally Identifiable Information such as your name, address, date of birth, a headshot taken using a webcam, and a photo identification document.
+Additionally, if you apply for financial aid in connection with these Services, you may be required to provide information regarding your income.